OpenAppStack installation instructions¶

 --subdomaincommand as follows:

-$ python -m openappstack create --subdomain oas example.org`.
+$ python -m openappstack my-cluster create --subdomain oas example.org

-Here is an example of the complete creation command:
+Here is an example of a complete creation command:

 This will create configuration files for a cluster named